khubaibkm/UniFinder/README.md

 # UniFinder

-**UniFinder** is a web application that helps users discover information about various amenities and services in the local area around your university campus.
+**UniFinder** is a web application that helps users discover information about various amenities and services in the local area around Integral university campus.
 Whether you're a freshman looking for the best places to eat or a first-year student in search of nearby hostels, UniFinder provides you with a single platform to access essential information.

 ## Table of Contents
 - [Features](#features)